-SWOT

-- Iran's GDP is more than double that of Saudi Arabia, and the country had a population of more than 77.5mn at the end of 2013.
-It has the potential for it to be the leading consumer electronics market in the Middle East. - Iran's youthful and tech-literate population is increasingly well informed about the latest technology trends and brands. - Two-thirds of Iranians live in urban areas, which bodes well for strong retail growth and broadband access. - The working age population, the major consumer group, is growing at about 3% a year.

-- Slow development of 3G services is impeding the growth of the smartphone market. - High tariffs on some imported electronics products (eg 60% for mobile handsets). - Local electronics distribution sector is small-scale and fragmented, making it hard for regional vendors and distributors to build channels to market. - Large grey market of pirated goods entering the country through Pakistan, Afghanistan and Iraq. - Political environment creates risk for vendors.

-- Lifting of US handset sanctions will boost competition and should accelerate smartphone adoption. - Mobile handset sales will continue to increase, with subscriber penetration forecast to grow from 120% in 2013 to 142% by 2018. - Increased competition and coverage in the mobile data market should drive smartphone sales.
+SWOT Strengths Iran had a population of 78.5mn at the end of 2014, and the country has the potential for it to be the leading consumer electronics market in the Middle East.
+Iran's youthful and tech-literate population is increasingly well informed about the latest technology trends and brands.
+Over two-thirds of Iranians live in urban areas, which bodes well for strong retail growth and broadband access.
+The expansion of 3G and 4G services, launched by multiple operators Weaknesses High tariffs on some imported electronics products (eg 60% for mobile handsets).
+Local electronics distribution sector is small-scale and fragmented, making it hard for regional vendors and distributors to build channels to market.
+Large grey market of pirated goods entering the country through Pakistan, Afghanistan and Iraq.
+Political environment creates risk for vendors.
+Opportunities Lifting of US handset sanctions will boost competition and should accelerate smartphone adoption.
+Mobile handset sales will continue to increase, with subscriber penetration forecast to grow from 141.5% in 2014 to 163.7% by 2019.
+Increased competition and coverage in the mobile data market should drive smartphone sales.
 Individual retailers of international consumer electronics brands, particularly Apple, are increasingly well-organised, offering their own warranties and services tailored to Iranian consumers.

-SWOT - Continued

-- The election of moderate president Hassan Rouhani in June 2013 may lead to an improvement in trade relations with the West, facilitating the flow of electronic devices into Iran. - Government drive to encourage local production, particularly of handsets, could help vendors willing to form partnerships.
+The election of moderate president Hassan Rouhani in June 2013 may lead to an improvement in trade relations with the West, facilitating the flow of electronic devices into Iran.

-- The tightening of sanctions on Iran's financial system since early 2013 has made it more difficult for local retailers to source international brands directly from Hong Kong, Singapore and Malaysia. - Failure to control parallel imports and inflow of inferior computer components and accessories. - Political tensions between Iran and the West could limit opportunities for multinational corporations and create an element of unpredictability.
+SWOT - Continued Government drive to encourage local production, particularly of handsets, could help vendors willing to form partnerships.
+Threats The tightening of sanctions on Iran's financial system since early 2013 has made it more difficult for local retailers to source international brands directly from Hong Kong, Singapore and Malaysia.
+Failure to control parallel imports and inflow of inferior computer components and accessories.
+Political tensions between Iran and the West could limit opportunities for multinational corporations and create an element of unpredictability.